jsongberklee/dp7-mod-weekhours/README.txt

 5. enable "weekhours" module and go to "/admin/config/regional/weekhours".

 6. type in your regular business hours follwing the format discription.
+Check "Relative display" if you want to display 7 relative days from today.

 7. go to "/node/add/weekhour" to create any special / holiday / closing hours by creating each node.